Empowering Women's Financial Independence: Debt Advice

 rebuild your worth, book a free consultation todayBook Now

 We know that financial challenges can have a great impact on our well-being, causing enormous stress.
-To alleviate this stress we are outlining advice that can help women no matter what stage you are at financially.
-These tips can also be considered preventative as well.
+To eliminate this stress, lets explore easy to follow tips that can help women of all ages, no matter what stage you are at financially.

 - That you just graduated from college and want to pay off your student loans.

-- Perhaps you are a mother trying to balance work and career while struggling to make ends meet.
+- Moms trying to balance work and career life, while struggling to make ends meet.

-The truth is, sometimes just paying the bills can be hard, right?
-And, it can be even more difficult if you have a family to support.
+The truth is, sometimes just staying on top of the bills and household needs can be hard, right?
+The difficulty can increase if you have a family to support, if you have a supportive partner helping or if you are weighed down with debt.
 Whether you are barely scraping by and living paycheck to paycheck, or facing down an overwhelming mountain of debt, financial stress can affect every aspect of our lives.

 If you’re feeling the pressure, you are not alone.
-A recent National Debt Relief survey found that more than 60% of women carried credit card debt, as opposed to 33-36% of men (depending on the age category).
-Similarly, several statistics are showing that in the last couple of years, more women than men have filed for bankruptcy.
+A recent survey found that females score 30% higher than men on overall debt stress tests.
+61% of people in debt from purchasing household necessities are female and more than 60% of women carried credit card debt, compared to 33-36% of men (depending on the age category).

 Recommended Debt Advice Tips